Tangalla and the surrounding area provide an inspirational base to discover the South of Sri Lanka.

 The main bad point about TCP is the number of visitors, some nights it can be 100 people per night.
 During low touristic season, about 30 people per night go to watch a turtle.
 They are trying to find a way to manage so many visitors.
 Usually, they take you by group of 20 people near the turtle.

 TCP on Rekawa Beach is at about 10km (around 30min by tuk tuk) east from our bungalows.
 You can go to TCP only by tuk tuk because the paths are in bad condition and are too narrow for a car.
 We can arrange a tuk tuk to go to there and it will wait until you like to go back to your bungalow.
 The beach is closed at 11.30pm.
-The entry is 1'000rs per people (they refund the money if you don't see turtle) and the tuk tuk is 1'500rs (2 or 3 people).
-You can combined this activity with the visit of Kalametiya Bird Sanctuary (3'000rs for the tuk tuk to visit Kalametiya and turtles and 1'000rs per person for the turtles if you see a turtle) and/or Ussangoda red land (prices not yet fixed).
+The entry is 1'000rs per people (they refund the money if you don't see turtle) and the tuk tuk is 1'800rs (1, 2 or 3 people).
+You can combined this activity with the visit of Kalametiya Bird Sanctuary (4'000rs for the tuk tuk to visit Kalametiya and turtles; 5'000rs for the boat for 2-3 adults and 1'000rs per person for the turtles if you see a turtle) and/or Ussangoda red land (5'000rs for the tuk tuk to visit Ussangoda, Kalametiya and turtles; 5'000rs for the boat for 2-3 adults and 1'000rs per person for the turtles if you see a turtle)).
+The prices are valid for 2022.

-For more information about the turtle project in Sri Lanka, please visit turtlewatchrekawa.org or their facebook page.
+For more information about the turtle project in Sri Lanka, please visit sltcp.org or their facebook page.

 Kalametiya Bird Sanctuary